deepset-ai/haystack-home/content/blog/query-decomposition/index.md

 You are a helpful assistant that can answer complex queries.
 Here is the original question you were asked: {{question}}

-You have split this question up into simpler questoins that can be answered in isolation.
+You have split this question up into simpler questions that can be answered in isolation.
 Here are the questions and answers that you've generated
 {% for pair in question_answer_pair %}